Ian-Castillo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array.

+map()  does the same but uses return values and returns a new array of the same size.

 2. What is the difference between a function and a method?

+ A method is on object or class.
+A function is independent of an object.

 3. What is closure?

+A potential interview questions by future employers!
+It’s also when a variable or function inside a scope reaches outwards for context (regardless of how deep it is nested).

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding*- this is the entire window or console.

+Implicit Binding- whatever function is after the object.

+New Binding- a specific instance when a constructor function is used by the creation of an object.

+Explicit binding- when apply or call methods are used, this is then defined.

 5. Why do we need super() in an extended class?

+ It's used to access and call functions on an object's parent.

 ## Project Set up